bcrist/footlang/doc/src/expr/while.md

 ```

 ## Interaction with Procedural Blocks
-Unlike C, the `break` keyword in Verdi doesn't interact directly with loops, but since it is the only way for a procedural block to evaluate as non-`nil`, it ends up having the same effect:
+Unlike C, the `break` keyword in Verdi doesn't interact directly with loops, but it ends up having the same effect:
 ```verdi
 x := while ... {
     // ...